Parametrization of subgrid scales in long-term simulations of the shallow-water equations using machine learning and convex limiting: Conclusions

 Overall, we demonstrated the applicability and versatility of using NNs to model subgrid fluxes in computational fluid dynamics.
 Our modeling approach preserves the structure of the equations, such as flux formulation.
 This leads to several advantages compared to learning the solution directly.
 First, our method is computationally efficient, since NN subgrid fluxes at different spatial nodes can be computed in parallel.
 While this is not significant for the 1D case, this can become important for 2D layered simulations.
 Second, our method can be easily combined with traditional flux limiting schemes to ensure admissibility of solutions, thus using the powerful existing numerical analysis machinery.
 Third, since we train an NN to reproduce subgrid fluxes and not solutions, our NN reduced equation applies without retraining to a wide range of parameters outside of the training regimes.

+Our approach can be extended to 2D multi-layered shallow-water simulations in a relatively straightforward manner.
+In particular, neural networks modeling fluxes in two different directions can be trained independently for each layer, and the overall training dataset can be split into several parts for training each individual network.
+The main challenges for extending our work to 2D are (i) training and testing data generation is considerably more computationally expensive, (ii) data storage can also be an issue, especially for layered shallow-water equations, (iii) the implementation issue, since the MCL strategy in 2D is more complex.
+However, we do not foresee any conceptual issues when extending our approach to 2D shallow water problems.

+Most climate change ocean applications utilize primitive equations, where the vertical structure becomes more important.
+Our method does not model the vertical transport or mixing (e.g., the diapycnal parametrization) in the primitive equations.
+We believe that after discretizing primitive equations in the vertical direction, our approach can be used in each horizontal layer; however, this requires a separate investigation, since primitive equations are often discretized in isopycnal coordinates (density-based layers).

 Our results raise several important questions for future research.
 One direction is to explore whether additional physical properties, such as entropy inequalities, can be incorporated into the model.
 Also, flux limiter constraints can be potentially included in the cost function as well.
 Since our method is suitable for conservation laws, it could be extended to other systems.
 One system of particular interest is multi-layer shallow-water dynamics in 2D, which is closely related to primitive equations commonly used to simulate ocean dynamics.
+In this application, it is particularly interesting to investigate the effect of the Coriolis force, which is absent in 1D.
 Another interesting case is the shallow water equations with wetting and drying.